 Subject Approval or determination by Other requirements Permission to carry out minor w orks Permission to carry out minor works.
 Buildings Committee.
 When considering a request for permission until further notice to carry out minor works, Committee shall set any appropriate thresholds and conditions and shall have regard to the following: (a) The extent of permission to be given (Total Cost permitted). (b) Legal, regulatory, and insurance issues. (c) Levels of necessary expertise (technical, health and safety, purchasing, etc.). (d) Value for money. (e) Conditions to be imposed in addition to those in Financial Regulations including requirements to consult EM and/or not to do certain specified work.
 A list shall be published on the Estate Management website setting out delegations made.
 Permission to carry out emergen cy work Permission to carry out Emergency work without seeking an expenditure approval.
 Buildings Committee.
-When considering a request for permission until further notice to carry out emergency work as it arises, Committee shall set any appropriate thresholds and conditions and shall have regard to the following: (a) The extent of permission to be given (Total Cost permitted). (b) Legal, regulatory, and insurance issues. (c) Levels of necessary expertise (technical health and safety, purchasing, etc.). (d) Value for money. (e) Conditions to be imposed in addition to those in Financial Regulations including requirements to consult EM and/or not to do certain specified work.
+When considering a request for permission until further notice to carry out emergency work as it arises, Committee shall set any appropriate thresholds and conditions and shall have regard to the following: (a) The extent of permission to be given (Total Cost permitted). (b) Legal, regulatory, and insurance issues. (c) Levels of necessary expertise (technical, health and safety, purchasing, etc.). (d) Value for money. (e) Conditions to be imposed in addition to those in Financial Regulations including requirements to consult EM and/or not to do certain specified work.
 A list shall be published on the Estate Management website setting out delegations made.
-Acquisition of land Approval for acquisition of property (freehold leasehold or any building) anywhere in the world to form part of PPU Land whether for value or not.
+Acquisition of land requisition of tuna Approval for acquisition of property (freehold leasehold or any building) anywhere in the world to form part of PPU Land whether for value or not.
 1 Finance Committee.
 PRC advises Finance Committee as necessary.
-Borrowing
+Approval for acquisition of property (freehold leasehold or any building) anywhere in the world to form part of PPU Land Finance Committee.
+PRC advises Finance Committee as necessary.

-&lt;sup>1 New requirement of the Council under its supervisory jurisdiction.
+1 New requirement of the Council under its supervisory jurisdiction.

 Subject Approval or determination by Other requirements Allocation of space Allocation of space.
 Approval for sharing University space with any third party, including an Embedded Company, and whether by way of lease, licence or any other formal or informal arrangement.
 A change to the net usable area of the building.
 A change of use.
 RMC.
 Consult the SMMWS, which considers and puts proposals to RMC.
 Consult Estate Management about the terms of any arrangement with a third party.
 Execution of contract documents is done by the Director of Estate Management.
+2